THEosusi/tutorial-LicenseFinder/LicenseFinder/step0/text.md

 <img src="../assets/maven_dependencies.png" width="600">

+An example of this is the [spring boot starter web dependency](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter)
+It has three other dependencies which all of them have different licenses.

 LicenseFinder can find all the software licenses for those dependencies.
 It scans your codebase, identifies what you're using, and spits out a report showing all the licenses hiding in there.

 We do this to stay out of legal trouble or to avoid costs that could be incurred by using a dependency that isn't free to use.